foundata/guidelines/containerfile-style-guide.md

 Every image repository MUST automate linting, clean builds, runtime tests and release-security controls.
 A locally successful build is not release evidence.

-There is no Containerfile formatter worth adopting as a standard.
-Unlike `gofmt` for Go or Ruff for Python, no formatter has meaningful ecosystem traction or authority over Containerfile style, and Hadolint lints but does not format.
-The formatting rules in [Files and layout](#files-and-layout) are therefore enforced by Hadolint where a corresponding rule exists and by review otherwise; do not add a niche formatting tool to the pipeline for this.

 **You MUST:**